MihaiBlebea/go-broadcast/blog/static/markdown/go_concurrent_quiz_game.md

 I will build this in incremental steps, giving you the ability to check how it works on every step of the way.

-So let's start by creating a folder `go-quiz` with a `main.go` file inside it:
+We will start by creating a folder `go-quiz` with a `main.go` file inside it:

 ```go
 package main